Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 Solution:

-Turn off the power and gas supply.
-Remove the outer 4 screws and locate the flow sensor.
-Next, pull out the flow sensor impeller and locate a plastic dome inside the short of the flow sensor.
-Disassemble the sensor and inspect whether the parts are set to the right position or blocked by dirt.
+Next, pull out the flow sensor and remove the sensor impeller from the housing.
+Disassemble the sensor and inspect whether the parts are blocked by dirt.

-Finally, screw the parts as you had removed them first.
-Turn on the gas, and reconnect the electrical power to run the heater again.
+Reconnect the electrical power to run the heater again.
 Slowly pressurize your heater.
 Hopefully, your flow sensor won’t be troublesome further.
-Even if any noise comes from your heater, don’t ignore checking out the sediment case in the heater.

 2. Accumulation Of Sediment